aribamin/MongoMessenger/README.md

 # Group work break-down strategy
 Create the necessary starting files into the repo - Jared <br />
+Update the readme file with timelines as we go, remind group members to log their contributions in the discord group chat to keep a record of time as well as work done - Dric <br />
 Task 1: <br />
 - Set up the collections and having the documents inserted from the json files (steps 1 and 2) - Jared <br />
 - Step 3: Writing the queries needed - Split up between everyone? <br />